huggingface/Google-Cloud-Containers/containers/pytorch/inference/README.md

 Below you will find the instructions on how to run and test the PyTorch Inference containers available within this repository.
 Note that before proceeding you need to first ensure that you have Docker installed either on your local or remote instance, if not, please follow the instructions on how to install Docker [here](https://docs.docker.com/get-docker/).

-Additionally, if we're willing to run the Docker container in GPUs you will need to install the NVIDIA Container Toolkit.
+Additionally, if you're willing to run the Docker container in GPUs you will need to install the NVIDIA Container Toolkit.

 ## Run

-Before running this container, we will need to select any supported model from the [Hugging Face Hub offering for `transformers`](https://huggingface.co/models?library=transformers&sort=trending), as well as the task that the model runs as e.g. text-classification.
+Before running this container, you will need to select any supported model from the [Hugging Face Hub offering for `transformers`](https://huggingface.co/models?library=transformers&sort=trending), as well as the task that the model runs as e.g. text-classification.

 * **CPU**